Asteria Air is a planned U.S. regional carrier preparing for Part 121 and 135 certification, building AsteriaAtlas as our primary long-term asset.

 Our platform links passengers beyond the Asteria network to other carriers without needing interline agreements.
 You see one itinerary while we control the network and software.

-If a delay breaks your onward leg, we rebook you at our cost.
+If a delay breaks your onward leg, our designed recovery protection is built into the flow — subject to final Conditions of Carriage and operating authority.
 ConnectSure logic is baked into the flow, turning risk into a protected product.

 Asteria grows through disciplined phases where each milestone validates the next.